AwsafAlam/WebArchitecture/README.md

 }
 ```

 Run by typing `npm run start` in the console.
+This does not physically build the file.
+Need to run `npm run build` to get the final production build.

+---

+## Adding Source Maps

+To help debugging the project, we need to enable dev tool, to know exactly where a bug is located.
+Could slow down build time.
+[Further Documentation](https://webpack.js.org/configuration/devtool/)

+This also specifies the line numbersin the code

+---

+### Minifying code

+We use Uglify plugin to minify the code.
+Webpack 4 automatically does this if we run `npm run build`

 ---